-Fair value of the portfolio 2010 (€m) Derivatives designated as fair value hedges Derivatives designated as cash flow hedges Derivatives ineligible for hedge accounting Total Interest rate derivatives - assets Interest rate derivatives - liabilities (0.3) (0.3) TOTAL (0.3) (0.3)
+Fair value of the portfolio 2010 (€m) Derivatives designated as fair value hedges Derivatives designated as cash flow hedges Derivatives ineligible for hedge accounting Total Interest rate derivatives - assets - - - - Interest rate derivatives - liabilities - (0.3) - (0.3) TOTAL - (0.3) - (0.3)

-31-2-2.
-Foreign exchange risk
+31.2.2.2 Foreign exchange risk

 The TF1 group's exposure to foreign exchange risk is of an operational nature, and derives from (i) recurring cash flows under long-term broadcasting and sports transmission rights acquisition contracts (primarily in the U.S. dollar and pound sterling) and (ii) foreign-currency cash flows from sales of subscriptions to the Eurosport channel from countries outside the euro zone.
+In 2011, over 95% of revenues were made in euros, 2% of revenues were made in dollars.

+Furthermore, note that 90% of purchases (including acquisitions of audiovisual rights) were paid in euros, 6% in dollars and 2% in sterling pounds.
 The objective of the Group's foreign exchange risk management strategy is to lock in or guarantee a minimum exchange rate on its net long position and a maximum exchange rate on its net short position in each of the currencies used, over a rolling 12-to-18-month period.

-Exposure and sensitivity to foreign exchange risk:
+Exposure and sensitivity to foreign exchange risk